PrototypeX37/Better-VRC-Size-Viewer/README.md

 # Better-VRC-Size-Viewer
-A revised, recoded VRC-Size Viewer and optimiser.
+A revised, recoded VRC-Size Viewer and optimizer.

 This script does the following: